 Teaching assistants (TAs) are resident students in the Graduate School of Arts and Sciences or School of Engineering who are paid a stipend to teach part-time at the university as part of their training.

-For more information on teaching assistantships at Tufts, contact the academic department of interest.
+For more information on teaching assistantship opportunities at Tufts, contact your academic department of interest.

 Graduate TAs may use or refer their undergraduate students to the following resources:

 - StAAR Center (Student Accessibility and Academic Resources)